Hawaii State Immigration Laws

 You must show proof of citizenship or legal residence, plus a valid Social Security number.

 Public Benefits Restrictions

-Under federal law, illegal immigrants are prohibited from receiving most public benefits.
-However, they are allowed to receive emergency services, health care and other programs that have been deemed "necessary to protect life and safety."
+Under federal law, illegal immigrants are blocked from getting most public benefits.
+But, they can receive emergency services, health care, and other programs deemed "necessary to protect life and safety."

 Voting ID Rules

-Precinct officials may ask for a photo ID but are not required to do so.
+Precinct officials may ask for a photo ID but are not required to.
 Voters without ID may verify their identity by reciting their birthdate and address.